KaushalSonic/Frontend-Mentor/Newbie Challenges/four-card-feature-section/README.md

 ### What I learned

-In this challenge how to implement given card layouts and alignments using absolute positioning and relative positioning to card and its children.
+In this challenge I learnt how to implement given card layouts and alignments using absolute positioning and relative positioning to card and its children.